-- Teaching related to climate change and sustainability was most prevalent in geography and in science, and at secondary level. - Teaching related to climate change and sustainability was included to a lesser extent in subjects such as citizenship, art and design, business studies, design and technology, English/literacy and personal, social, health and economic education (PSHE). - The majority of respondents said that it was a priority for climate change and sustainability to feature more strongly in the National Curriculum.
+- Teaching related to climate change and sustainability was most prevalent in geography and in science, and at secondary level. - Teaching about climate change and sustainability was included to a lesser extent in subjects such as citizenship, art and design, business studies, design and technology, English/literacy and personal, social, health and economic education (PSHE). - Most respondents said that it was a priority for climate change and sustainability to feature more strongly in the National Curriculum.
 This was particularly the case for those teaching at primary level and for those, whether at primary or secondary level, teaching subjects other than geography or science.

-These findings highlight the potential to establish and/or extend practice in all subjects in order to enhance school-based climate change and sustainability education across the curriculum.
+These findings highlight the need to establish, build and extend practice in all subjects to enhance school-based climate change and sustainability education across the curriculum.